- Pericarditis is defined as inflammation of the pericardium.

 - Look for pericardial effusion, as most patients will have this in pericarditis.

 - Must rule out cardiac tamponade clinically (echocardiogram can be helpful).

 - Pericardiocentesis is rarely required unless there is tamponade physiology, or suspected bacterial or malignant cause.

-- If any predictors of poor prognosis are present or if no response to NSAIDS, patient should be admitted and etiology investigated.
+- If any predictors of poor prognosis are present (below) or if no response to NSAIDS, patient should be admitted and etiology investigated.

 - Consider POCUS to assess for large effusion before discharge.

 - High dose NSAIDs (i.e. Ibuprofen 600-800 mg QID) or ASA (650 mg QID) for 1-2 weeks.

 - Colchicine 0.5 mg bid or if body weight is less than 70 kg, colchicine 0.5 mg daily for 3 months (decreases recurrence).